Finally Blocks - Cleaning Up After Exceptions

 Vaibhav • September 10, 2025

-In the previous articles, you learned how exceptions work and how to catch them using try
+In the previous articles, you learned how exceptions work and how to catch them using try and catch blocks.
+You saw how to handle

 specific exception types, inspect exception objects, and throw your own when needed.
 But there’s one more piece

-to structured exception handling that’s often overlooked-and it’s just as important: the finally
+to structured exception handling that’s often overlooked-and it’s just as important: the finally block.

-block is designed for cleanup.
-It runs after the try
+The finally block is designed for cleanup.
+It runs after the try and catch blocks, no matter what happens.

-Whether an exception is thrown, caught, or not thrown at all, the finally
+Whether an exception is thrown, caught, or not thrown at all, the finally block

 always executes.
 This makes it the perfect place to release resources, reset state, or perform any final steps